Brad Bird

-Early life and education
+Early life

 As a teen, Bird was awarded an internship to learn from Walt Disney's Nine Old Men at their California headquarters.

 Philip Bradley Bird was born on September 24, 1957, in Kalispell, Montana, the youngest of four children to Marjorie A. (née Cross) and Philip Cullen Bird.
 His father worked in the propane business, and his grandfather, Francis Wesley "Frank" Bird, who was born in County Sligo, Ireland, was a president and chief executive of the Montana Power Company.
 Bird's fascination with filmmaking began at an early age.
 He started drawing at age three, with his first cartoons clear attempts at sequential storytelling.
 He was particularly enamored with animation after a screening of The Jungle Book (1967), and a family friend who had taken animation classes explained how the medium worked.
-Bird's father found a used camera that could shoot one frame at a time, and helped him setup the device for making films.
-He began animating his first short subject at age 11; that same year, his family connection introduced him to composer George Bruns, who set him up a tour of Walt Disney Productions in Burbank, California.
-Bird met the Nine Old Men—the animators responsible for the studio's earliest and most celebrated features—and proclaimed he would join them one day.
+Bird's father found a used animation camera that could shoot one frame at a time, and helped him set the device up for making films.
+Bird began animating his first short subject at age 11.
+In that same year, his family connection introduced him to composer George Bruns, who arranged a tour of Walt Disney Productions in Burbank, California.
+Bird met the Nine Old Men, the animators responsible for the studio's earliest and most celebrated features, and proclaimed he would join them one day.